wdawson/okta.github.io/_source/_posts/2018-06-14-php-crud-app-symfony-vue.md

 }
 ```

 Now we need to secure our controller methods.
-Usually, we’d use Symfony’s security firewall and extract our authorization method into a custom provider, or we can use ‘before’ filters to perform the token authentication.
-However, for now, we’ll simply add a check to all `MovieController` methods that require authorization:
+Usually, we'd use Symfony's security firewall and extract our authorization method into a custom provider, or we can use 'before' filters to perform the token authentication.
+However, for now, we'll simply add a check to all `MovieController` methods that require authorization:

 ```php
 if (! $this->isAuthorized()) {